JohnnyHagaman/Ames_Iowa_Home_Price/README.md

 https://www.kaggle.com/c/house-prices-advanced-regression-techniques

-In this particular project I focused on honing my linear regression and feature engineering techniques.
+In this particular project I focused on honing my linear regression and feature engineering skills to reduce the Root Mean Squared Error of my home price predictions.